gaudiatech/pyved-engine/docs/Entity Component System/ECS examples.md

         body=pygame.rect.Rect(shared.SCR_WIDTH // 2, 635, shared.PL_WIDTH, shared.PL_HEIGHT)
     )
 ```

+This would be useful in a `world.py` file, for a breakout clone.
-This is still from our breakout game, we only want to create our player entity once, so we put it there, and call it inside the initialisation of the game.
+We only wish to create our player entity once,
+so we put it there, and call it inside the init function of the game.